-The word goiter indicates an enlarged thyroid.
-The presence of a goiter does not mean that the thyroid gland is malfunctioning.
-It could happen to a gland that is generating too less hormone (hypothyroidism) or too much hormone (hyperthyroidism).
-A goiter indicates a condition that causes the thyroid to grow unevenly.
+The word goitre indicates an enlarged thyroid.
+It could lead to a thyroid gland that is generating too less hormone (hypothyroidism) or too much hormone (hyperthyroidism).
+It refers to the uneven growth of the thyroid gland.

-The most common sign of a goiter is a lump in the neck which is benign usually.
+The most common sign of a goitre is a lump in the neck which is usually benign.
 When it is large enough, one could see and spot the lump clearly.
 One could also feel tender to touch and feel difficulty while swallowing.
-Certain goiters are not large and do not show any symptoms.
+Certain goitres are not large and do not show any symptoms.

 Causes of Thyroid Goiters

 Iodine Deficiency and Autoimmune Disorders

 Globally, the most recognized cause of thyroid goitre has been iodine deficiency, however, it is rare in the US since there is plenty of iodine in drinking water and certain foods we eat like table salt.
 Goitres could also be caused by thyroid nodules.